Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ## Compound Widgets

 Now that we have many new widgets in our arsenal, a natural question is "how do we make our own?".
 If we want to construct a completely new widget, pixel-by-pixel, line-by-line, we will have to wait until the chapter on [native rendering](./09_native_rendering.md).
-Until then, we are already perfectly capable of creating what is called a **compound widget**.
+Until then, we are already perfectly capable of creating what we'll call a **compound widget**.

 A compound widget is a widget that groups many other, pre-made widgets together.
-Compound widgets give an easy mechanism to logically group a collection of widgets, and treat them as a whole, instead of having to operate on each of its parts individually.
+Compound widgets give an easy mechanism to logically group a collection of widgets and treat them as a whole, instead of having to operate on each of its parts individually.

 In order for a Julia object to be considered a `Widget`, that is, all functions that take a `mousetrap.Widget` also work on this new object, it has to implement the **widget interface**.
-An object is considered a `Widget` if...
+An object is considered a `Widget` iff...

 + it is direct or indirect subtype of `Widget`
-+ `get_top_level_widget`, which maps it to its top-level widget, is defined for this type
++ [`get_top_level_widget`](@ref), which maps it to its top-level widget, is defined for this type

-In this section we will work through an example, which will help explain what both of these conditions mean, and how to fullfill them.
+In this section we will work through an example, explain what both of these conditions mean, and how to fullfill them.

 ### Example: Placeholder